Chaos Zero Nightmare (CZN)ChizuruBuild and Guide

 Bound At Dusk

-Chizuru’s main upgrade card - source of AP efficiency and the only way for her to gain the Inhibit buff.
-This 1 AP upgrade with Initiation (so you have it on turn 1) grants Inhibit the turn it’s played, and every turn after that decreases the cost of 1 random card in your initially drawn hand by 1.
-Summed up, this card boosts Chizuru’s Shadow of the Moon damage considerably, grants her team a pseudo extra AP per turn, all in exchange for giving up the ability to gain AP from other sources other than break/ravage.
-In Chaos, this trade is usually very well worth it; in save game modes, the restriction is definitely felt a lot more, something that can be helped through this card's strong epiphanies, but may still rule out certain strategies, gameplay styles, and teammates.
+Chizuru’s main Upgrade card, source of AP efficiency and the only way for her to gain the Inhibit buff.
+This 1 AP upgrade with [Initiation] (so you have it on turn 1) grants Inhibit the turn it’s played on and every turn after that it decreases the cost of 2 random cards in your initially drawn hand by 1.
+Summed up, this card boosts Chizuru’s Shadow of the Moon damage considerably, grants her team a pseudo 2 extra AP per turn, all in exchange for giving up the ability to gain AP from other sources other than Break/Ravage or by herself.
+In Chaos, this trade is usually very well worth it; in Save Game modes, the restriction is definitely felt a lot more, something that can be helped through this card's strong Epiphanies, but may still rule out certain strategies, gameplay styles and teammates.

 1